 London is a fascinating town.
-It has its own charm, a magical attraction even.
+It has its charm, a magical attraction even.
 Sadly, there still are times when the magic fades.
 Especially for those who have just arrived to stay in the capital.
+Contact us to learn more about london flat to rent

 Commuting, work, communing, dinner, sleep.
 Rinse and repeat tomorrow.
 And the day after tomorrow.
 And the day after, that until the weekend finally comes.